-If you currently don't have any risk factors (low risk for fracture), then there's nothing more to do.
+If you don't have any risk factors (and you risk of broken bones in the future is low), then unless this changes there is nothing more to do.
 If your risk is moderate or high, you may be sent for a type of scan called dual energy x-ray absorptiometry (DXA) that measures your bone density.
 It's simple, painless, non-invasive, and it takes about 20 minutes.